git9999999/azure-blob-large-file-upload-problem/README.md

 It is strange that the app can write (stream) any file to the file system.
 But we can not stream something bigger than 250MB to the blobstorage, although we use a Output stream the same as in the File case.

+## Generate Testdata on the client side and store it to the BlobStorage

+This calls generate test data on the client side and writes it directly to the Blob Storage.
+Not Data is transmitted via REST.
+`localhost:8544/trigger-generation-of-random-data-to-blobstore/260`